On the Meta-Design of Allocation Problems: Poverty Targeting

 \subsection{Simulating test-time data availability}

 Several of our experiments involve simulating lower test-time data availability -- scenarios where for some households in the test set feature data is not available.
-We simulate this by removing predictions for these households from the test set; households without predictions are ineligible to be targeted regardless of program capacity.
-In some of our simulations, the share of households with data availability can be lower than the program capacity---in this setting, households without data are targeted at random (along with all households with data available) to fill the program capacity constraint.
+We simulate this by removing predictions for these households from the test set; households without predictions receive the population mean as estimate and are targeted at random.

+We also present results for an alternative implementation in which households without scorecard data are treated as ineligible for the program and placed at the end of the allocation queue.